|Clicking on the Dime

 Welcome to my Coffee Share collection

-This area is almost more of a diary/discussion with other bloggers.
-This particular Coffee Share group (I understand there are others most likely with similar names) is hosted by a certain blogger who creates a new link each week for anyone who is interested to stop by and share a link/post with the intention being to answer the question; “If we were having coffee, I’d tell you. . .”.
+This area is almost completely a diary/discussion with other bloggers.
+This particular Coffee Share group (I understand there are others with similar names) is hosted by a certain blogger who creates a new link each week for anyone interested to stop by and share a link/post with the intention being to answer the question; “If we were having coffee, I’d tell you. . .”.
 Like any group of friends getting together to just talk, all kinds of stuff comes up.
 If you go to any of the host’s coffee share links, you’ll see a list of other links with bloggers names so you can look for someone you like or just wander.
 But each one is a glimpse of what that person is thinking about, working on or worried about for the past of upcoming week.
 Each of these folks are bloggers themselves, so expect some lively and diverse thoughts.

 To make this section very fast to use, I keep my links – my essays sorted into calendar quarters with easy to understand short named menus titled: 2 digits for the year, 2 digits for the month.
 Under the first menu “1805 thru 1806” which you should read as May of 2018 through June 2018.
 Then inside each menu, I have the links to the essays from that month.